About Us

 Social media is where people vent and share raw experiences.
 Platforms like Twitter and Facebook are filled with real opinions and frustrations.
 Perfect for tapping into unfiltered customer feedback.

 Customer service logs and FAQs are a treasure trove of recurring issues.
-Spotting patterns here helps identify common pain points that just keep coming up.
+A skilled field service manager can spot patterns here that help identify common pain points that just keep coming up.

 Sentiment analysis reveals how customers feel about specific pain points by examining text feedback.
-It uncovers insights into customer emotions, helping you respond before issues escalate.
+It uncovers insights into customer emotions, improving customer engagement before issues escalate.

 Topic modeling groups feedback into common themes, making customer needs and complaints clearer.
 This technique clusters related concerns, so teams can focus on solving the most frequent issues.